sourcegraph/sourcegraph-open-in-vscode/README.md

 1. Run `yarn && yarn run serve` and keep the Parcel bundler process running.
 1. [Sideload the extension](https://docs.sourcegraph.com/extensions/authoring/local_development) (at the URL http://localhost:1234 by default) on your Sourcegraph instance or Sourcegraph.com.

 When you edit a source file in your editor, Parcel will recompile the extension.
-Reload the Sourcegraph web page to use run the updated extension.
+Reload the Sourcegraph web page to use the updated extension.